ZenatiSarah/JS_anim/README.md

 # anim-site

-Personal project in progress - Home page which allows me to discover animations with javascript.
+Personal project in progress - This is a home page for practicing animations in Javascript.